 General tab Name The name displayed on the Network tree.
 Reference Name Global reference names begin with # and must be unique within the entire system.
 Non-global reference names (no #) must be unique among siblings.
 Controller Select the controller in the drop-down list.
-NOTE If the controller you are adding is not listed, driver. browse to the controller's Device Instance This number must be unique throughout an entire BACnet system.
-Do one of the following: Use the default number based on SiteBuilder's next sequential Device Instance number Enter a specific number. i-Vu® XT or TruVuTM router only-Check Autogenera controller autogenerate its Device instance.
-The nu must match the autogenerated number in the cont access through the Service Port.
-This number is eq (IP network number x 100) + the router's rotary swi EXAMPLE If the IP network number is 1600 and th the Device Instance is 160015.
-NOTE To see the Autogenerated checkbox, you mudialog box, then double-click the router to reopen the mber you enter in SiteBuilder roller setup pages that you ual to: tch address e rotary switch address is 15 ust click OK in the properties Screen File If you have a file for a BACview® or touchscreen do .touch file from the drop-down list. a BACview® or touchscreen device, select a .bacvlew or drop-down list.
-Address tab See: Setting Open device IP addresses (page 79) or Setting i-Vu® XT or TruVuTM device IP addresses (page 86, page 90) Example router Specify a custom or DHCP IP Address Select this option, then enter values in the following fields.
-NOTE Open router only-The router's IP Address DIP switch must be set to: Assigned if using a custom IP address DHCP if using a DHCP IP address
+NOTE If the controller you are adding is not listed, browse to the controller's driver.
+Device Instance This number must be unique throughout an entire BACnet system.
+Do one of the following: Use the default number based on SiteBuilder's next sequential Device Instance number Enter a specific number. i-Vu® XT or TruVuTM router only-Check Autogenerated only if you plan to let the controller autogenerate its Device instance.
+The number you enter in SiteBuilder must match the autogenerated number in the controller setup pages that you access through the Service Port.
+This number is equal to: (IP network number x 100) + the router's rotary switch address EXAMPLE If the IP network number is 1600 and the rotary switch address is 15, the Device Instance is 160015.
+NOTE To see the Autogenerated checkbox, you must click OK in the properties dialog box, then double-click the router to reopen the properties.

-IP Address Type the BACnet router's private IP address that you got from the network administrator.
-192.168.0.5 CAUTION SiteBuilder allows duplicate private IP addresses in the system, even on the same private network.
+General tab Screen File If you have a file for a BACview® or touchscreen device, select a .bacvlew or .touch file from the drop-down list.
+Address tab See: Setting Open device IP addresses (page 77) or Setting i-Vu® XT or TruVuTM device IP addresses (page 84, page 87) Example router Specify a custom or DHCP IP Address Select this option, then enter values in the following fields.
+NOTE Open router only-The router's IP Address DIP switch must be set to: Assigned if using a custom IP address DHCP if using a DHCP IP address IP Address Type the BACnet router's private IP address that you got from the network administrator.
+CAUTION SiteBuilder allows duplicate private IP addresses in the system, even on the same private network.
 So you must verify with your network administrator that the private network has no duplicate addresses.
-NOTE If the i-Vu® Pro server will use a port other than 47808 for BACnet communication, type : <port number=""> after the address.
+192.168.0.5 NOTE If the i-Vu® Pro server will use a port other than 47808 for BACnet communication, type : <port number=""> after the address.
 For example, 172.18.64.38:47901.</port> Subnet Mask Type the BACnet router's subnet mask that you got from the network administrator.
 255.255.255.0 Default Gateway Address Type the BACnet router's default gateway address that you got from the network administrator.
 192.168.0.1 Automatically Configure My BBMDs Check this field for all BACnet routers in your system even though this kind of network cannot use BBMDs.
-Local Access Connection Open router only-If your network administrator grant DHCP), you must connect to the router locally and the i-Vu® Pro server can communicate with the rocustom IP address in SiteBuilder (page 79). then Download Address before After the download is complete, click Module Sta tus to verify the router's address i-Vu® XT or TruVuTM router only-You cannot dowr from SiteBuilder.
-See Setting i-Vu® XT or TruVuTM page 90).
-CCN tab
+Local Access Connection Open router only-If your network administrator go DHCP), you must connect to the router locally and the i-Vu® Pro server can communicate with the ro custom IP address in SiteBuilder (page 77). d then Download Address before After the download is complete, click Module State tus to verify the router's address i-Vu® XT or TruVuTM router only-You cannot down from SiteBuilder.
+See Setting i-Vu® XT or TruVuTM page 87).